xy-huang/terraform-oci/README.md

 All above resources are covered by the OCI always-free tier unless you already have more resources in your account.

 ## Prerequisites
+***Note: you can apply the other repository [terraform-oci-core](https://github.com/xy-huang/terraform-oci-core) first, which will create a domain `Automation` with group `Command_Line_Interface_Operators` and user `terraform`, and necessary tags and policies, so that you can ignore tag and policy part in below sections.***
 ### Install terraform
 To get started with this repository, you will need to have Terraform installed on your machine.
 You can download Terraform from the [official website](https://www.terraform.io/downloads.html).